 Famighetti, Keith, and Pérez found:

-- Forty of the jurisdictions — all but two of the 42 the authors studied — reported no known incidents of noncitizen voting in 2016.
-All of the officials the authors spoke with said that the incidence of non-citizen voting in prior years was not significantly greater than in 2016.
+- Forty of the jurisdictions studied reported no known incidents of noncitizen voting in 2016.
+Officials interviewed for the report said that the incidence of non-citizen voting in prior years was not significantly greater than in 2016.

-- In California, Virginia and New Hampshire — the states where Trump claimed the problem of non-citizen voting was especially acute — no official we spoke with identified an incident of noncitizen voting in 2016.
+- In California, Virginia and New Hampshire — the states where Trump claimed non-citizen voting was especially prevalent — no official interviewed for the report identified an incident of noncitizen voting in 2016.

 “The absence of fraud,” the authors conclude, “Reinforces a wide consensus among scholars, journalists and election administrators: voter fraud of any kind, including noncitizen voting, is rare.”